 Tuesday: Roy looking through the debris of Greek Night, picks up a broken object.
 It’s a model train car – a 5th anniversary gift from Hayley.
-Mary says “I’ll replace it.”
+Mary says “I’ll replace it”.
 He explodes that it can’t be replaced, that she violated his and Hayley’s home, their belongings and memories.
 Mary says “I did it for you.”
 Holding the broken model in his hand, he says “Or is it just a convenient excuse so you could selfishly enact yet another bizarre fantasy of Mary the restaurant owner?”

 Some on the street recognize this in her.
 Norris does and, after the past few weeks of working with her, so too does Anna.
 Hayley knows it and, I predict, Nick soon will.
 But no one has put it into words, especially in direct confrontation with her, any more astutely than did Roy.
 And he is the man who doubts his ability to communicate.
 He communicated the devastation he feels over her tromping over his café, his home and the trust that he placed in her.
-And he made it clear that he will not buy into her selfless, ‘only wanted to help’ justification for what is selfish and deluded obsession.
+He made it clear he won’t not buy into selfless ‘only wanted to help’ justification for selfish and deluded obsession.

 But then she had a moment to think, and, in a justification of self and child worthy of Mary herself, she proclaimed that really it was all Tracy’s fault.
 If Tracy hadn’t lied about a baby, hadn’t dumped him – whatever – then he wouldn’t have been so upset and Sophie wouldn’t be severely injured.
 Yeah, Michelle, that works.
 It can’t be Ryan’s fault, can it?
 Even Steve, deluded as he is about both Michelle and Ryan, looked at her like “whah??”

 And for our third denizen of de land of delusion, Kylie admitted to Nick that she had called the council on Mary selling liquor and that she had no evidence.
 She had listened to Roy apologize for Mary’s dinner wars and his saying that he was liable if charges for selling liquor without a licence were upheld.
 If she didn’t realize the seriousness of that, Nick’s reaction to Roy’s words and later to her would make her realize this wasn’t petty neighbour squabbling.

 On Friday Nov.
 9th, Bill Tarmey, our Jack, died.
 He was on holiday in Tenerife and there’s something wonderfully Corrie about that.
 I hope it’s ok with Mare’s Dad if I post his Oct.
 3rd take on recent goings-on in Jack’s house on Coronation Street.
-“This entire situation with Tyrone, the Girlfriend From Hell, and Tommy would have been all straightened out in ten minutes if Jack were there.”
+“This entire situation with Tyrone, the Girlfriend From Hell, and Tommy would have been all straightened out in ten minutes if Jack were there”.
 It’s a fitting tribute to Jack, and the character was very much the man Bill Tarmey.
 Thank you, Bill, for the gift of your voice and the unforgettable character of Jack Duckworth.